2018 JERAA Conference

 |(after 16 November)|

-Join us on Monday night at The Media School at Salamanca Place.
-Drinks and canapes will be served from 6pm - 7.30pm at our new school in the heart of Hobart's cultural presinct.
+Join us on Monday night at our new Media School in Salamanca Place in the heart of Hobart's cultural presinct.

 The conference organisers can recommend all the hotels listed here.
 But Hobart has a variety of accommodation to suit all tastes and budgets, so feel free to contact the convenor (firstname.lastname@example.org) if you need advice choosing an alternative.